 In order for an organization to effectively work from home, there needs to be a heavy reliance on technology to get work done and communicate across teams.
 It’s important to make sure your organization is using the most effective tools that will help keep communication streamlined and efficient.

 Business owners need to adapt their technology to better suit the needs of remote working – NetLines is a quick and easy mobile working solution to help with streamlined communication that’s perfect for offices shifting to a work from home policy.
 Employees simply download the NetLines app onto their smartphone (available for both iPhone and Android) and can easily keep business phone calls flowing smoothly, both within their teams and externally with clients.
-Right now, businesses can save hundreds of dollars from their current phone provider when they switch to NetLines for as little as $27 a month.
+Right now, businesses can save hundreds of dollars from their current phone provider when they switch to NetLines.
 Find out more about how to make the switch here.

 3. Ensure each employee is setup for success